pgtipping/Synthalyst/memory-bank/progress.md

 ### API Tests

-- ❌ Database-related tests (Categories API) are failing with Prisma browser environment errors
+- ❌ Linter errors in mock Prisma client implementation (multiple "Unexpected any" type errors)
+- ❌ Need to add proper TypeScript interfaces for mock storage
-- ❌ Need to improve error handling in API routes that use Prisma
+- ❌ Need to improve error handling in the mock implementation
+- ❌ Need to standardize the mock implementation pattern for other API tests

 ### JD Developer